wsmd/eslint-config/README.md

 }
 ```

+If you are including this configuration in your project, make sure you have `typescript` installed a dependency.

 ### `@wsmd/eslint-config/prettier`

 This configuration enforces Prettier formatting via ESLint.
 This includes:

 - Disabling all ESLint rules that may conflicts with prettier formatting.
-  - Report prettier violations as ESLint issues.
+- Reporting prettier violations as ESLint issues.

 It does not extend any of the other configurations in this package.
 However, please note that it must be applied after all other configurations.